LeNPaul/Millennial/_posts/2020-04-15-hello-a-test.md

 ---
 # This is a test post

 But, I don't know if it will work well or not.
+I

 Huh.
 I don't see a foot note spot. \[^1\]